Email us at [email protected]

 I realized - while the science behind the exercises is complex, the exercises themselves are surprisingly simple - and we could do them at home.

-A sneak-video from a session in Russia
+A clip from one of our sessions in Russia

 It all starts in the first year of life.